-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact (a) adv a tri Pub as e land defi of t uld the project cause a substantial verse change in the significance of ibal cultural resource, defined in olic Resources Code section 21074 either a site, feature, place, cultural dscape that is geographically ined in terms of the size and scope he landscape, sacred place, or ect with cultural value to a ifornia Native American tribe, and t is: (i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or (ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact (a) advo triba Reso a sit that the sacr valu ald the project cause a substantial erse change in the significance of a all cultural resource, defined in Public ources Code section 21074 as either se, feature, place, cultural landscape is geographically defined in terms of size and scope of the landscape, red place, or object with cultural se to a California Native American e, and that is: (i) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or (ii) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.